-My long-term research area is in the textual and intellectual culture of early China, particularly the Warring States Period (453221 BCE) and the early empire from the late third century BCE to the late second century CE.
-I am interested in contemporary notions of textual identity, the modes and social contexts of the composition of texts as well as their actual uses and modes of transmission.
+My long-term research area is the textual and intellectual culture of early China, particularly in the Warring States Period (453221 BCE) and the early empire from the late third century BCE to the late second century CE.
+I am interested in contemporary notions of textual identity, the modes and social contexts of the composition of texts, as well as their actual uses and modes of transmission.

 Transmitted early Chinese literature has been handed down to us in the shape it was given chiefly in the first century BCE, when imperial librarians reconstructed the textual heritage of several culturally and politically diverse states, which had been unified as the Qin and continued as the Han empire.
 Not just what we know today as chapters of books but also these chapters themselves are composed of shorter textual units.
-These textual units must have existed independently and potentially in diverse contexts, before they were collected, systematized and shaped into the larger texts and compilations, which were then transmitted to us in a process that must still have included many intentional or inadvertent changes.
+These textual units in all likelihood existed independently and potentially in diverse contexts, before they were collected, systematized and shaped into the larger texts and compilations, which were then transmitted to us in a process that must still have included many intentional or inadvertent changes.

 |My first book, Guan ren: Texte der altchinesischen Literatur zur Charakterkunde und Beamtenrekrutierung [Early Chinese Texts on Characterology and the Recruitment of Officials], employs methods of historical textual criticism to identify and partly reconstruct shared textual material in a number of parallel texts and to explore the social contexts from which the pragmatic texts stem that were later used as material for composing these transmitted texts.